OctopusDeploy/docs/docs/projects/version-control/unsupported-config-as-code-scenarios.md

 ## Core Design Decision

-The core design decision is that each project in each space has a unique folder in a git repository.
+The core design decision is each project in each space has a unique folder in a git repository.
 A git repository can store several projects across several spaces or store a single project in a single space.
-Each project must have a unique folder in a git repository because of all the scaffolding data referenced by a project.
+But, each project must have a unique folder in a git repository because of all the scaffolding data referenced by a project.

 That scaffolding data includes (but is not limited to):